 Growing Potatoes - Determinate vs. Indeterminate Varieties

-Whether you have been growing potatoes for years or are a beginner gardener I have tips to help you get the best yield possible out of your potato crop and to grow your confidence as a knowledgeable potato gardener.
+Whether you have been growing potatoes for years or are a beginner gardener understanding the difference between determinate vs. indeterminate potatoes can save you time and effort and give you a better potato crop!
+Today we will discuss some tips to help you get the best yield possible out of your potato crop and to increase your confidence as a knowledgeable potato gardener.

-The first think you want to take a look at is your soil.
-Potatoes prefer slightly acidic soil with a pH between 5.5 - 6.5.
+The first thing you want to take a look at when growing potatoes is your soil.
+Potatoes prefer slightly acidic soil, with a pH between 5.5 - 6.5.
 You may want to pick up a soil testing kit.
 These can often be found at hardware stores that carry gardening supplies.
 If you are like me and have highly alkaline soil (mine is a pH of around 8.5 - 9) you may want to do some amending prior to planting.
+(Check out my post on Improving Your Garden Soil.)
 Mixing organic matter such as compost, mulch or peat moss into your existing soil are some easy ways to begin adjusting soil pH and improve soil quality.
-The best time to start this is in the fall but if you are beginning in the spring it is not too late and can make a big difference in your potato production.
+The best time to start this is in the fall but if you are beginning in the spring it is not too late and can make a big difference in your potato yield.

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate I earn from qualifying purchases.